Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data

 The tasks employed in our study were appropriate for classroom learning but were not ``LLM-hard:'' current models could achieve high accuracy.
 Future work could incorporate more complex tasks that better reveal the value of AI use skills and enable observations on how learners adapt when models struggle.

 While the learning objectives for AI use skills (\cref{tab:ai-use-los}) were derived from programmatic data analysis tasks, they should extend beyond our study context.
-Many of the objectives are broadly relevant to problem-solving and higher-order thinking skills; for instance, clarifying the task space of any tool, communicating requirements effectively with decomposition, and verifying results.
-Future research could examine whether instruction around AI use transfers to these more general competencies, and explore how to evaluate AI use expertise more systematically (as self-rated LLM expertise may not be appropriate).
+Many objectives are relevant to problem-solving and higher-order thinking skills, such as clarifying the task space of any tool, communicating requirements with decomposition, and verifying results.
+Future research could examine whether instruction on AI use transfers to more general competencies, and explore how to evaluate AI use experience more systematically (as self-rated LLM experience may not be appropriate).

-Finally, we chose Google Colab for the class because it embeds a free, in-house Gemini with different UIs, which enabled us to explore diverse behavioral AI use patterns in our research questions.
+Finally, we chose Google Colab for the class because it embeds a free, in-house Gemini, which enabled us to explore diverse behavioral AI use patterns in our research questions.
+Compared to prior work that analyzes linear chat logs~\cite{lee2022coauthor}, our setup in Google Colab involves multiple LLM-powered functions with different affordances and model access, resulting in more nuanced observations about when, how, and why students turn to AI support (e.g., comparing behaviors between AI-as-chat versus AI-as-inline-tool).
 However, our data collection relied on a custom logging script in the browser, which can be less robust than existing Jupyter notebook logging toolkits like JELAI \cite{Valle-Torre2025-zi}.
 For example, our approach may capture an auto-completion as users' code edits (although infrequent), and Colab's frequently changing interface raises concerns about long-term replicability.
 Future work could build on established logging toolkits to improve data quality and generalizability.